Click on a question below to see the answer.

 - Needs that are associated with a particular time of year, such as summer or the holidays

 - Needs that are associated with a particular group of volunteers, such as a youth volunteers, or employees of a company

 All initiatives are publicly available on your site by default, but needs within an initiative can be either private or public.

 There are several ways that a volunteer can access an initiative:

 - By using the search filter - This filter, available on the needs listing, includes an Initiative option if there are initiatives on the site.

-- By clicking on a spotlight: You can also make that link available via a spotlight that publicizes the initiative.points to the initiative.
+- By clicking on a spotlight - You can also make that link available via a spotlight that points to the initiative.

-To get the initiative link, go to Volunteerism > Needs, click Initiatives, and then selected the initiative.
+To get the initiative link, go to Volunteerism > Needs, click Initiatives, and then select the initiative.
 You'll find the Initiative Link in the top right-hand corner of the page.

 An initiative cannot be marked private, but it can contain private needs.

 - If an initiative contains public needs, those needs will be available to anyone who views the site.
 If the initiative contains needs that are privately available to a user group, then only the members of that groups will be able to see the needs.